dmlaziuk/dmlaziuk.github.io/_posts/2017-10-09-first-homework.md

 title:  "First homework"
 date:   2017-10-09
 ---
 The first homework was challenging.
+It was about traversing binary trees.

 The task was to parse data stored in binary tree and visualise the tree.